encode/django-rest-framework/docs/topics/funding.md

 ## Roadmap

-The roadmap below is an indication of some of the ongoing and future work we believe is important to REST framework.
+The roadmap below is a broad indication of just some of the ongoing and future work we believe is important to REST framework.

-* Support & documentation for alternative backends, including SQLalchemy.
+* Support for alternative backends such as SQLAlchemy.
-* Improved support for HTTP Caching, in particular support for conditional database lookups.
+* HTTP Caching API & support for conditional database lookups.
+* Performance improvements.
+* Improved project documentation, including versioned & internationalized docs.
+* Hypermedia support and client libraries.
+* API metric tools.
+* Debug & logging tools.
+* In depth documentation on advanced usage and best practices.
+* Third party GraphQL support.
+* Documentation & support for integration with realtime systems.
+* Improved third party package visibility.
+* Continuing triage & community support.
+* Organizational safeguards

+By taking out a paid plan you'll be directly contributing towards making these features happen.